pplu/azure-sqlserver-sqldatawarehouse-perl/README.md

 gave away the problem.
 The "not found" was due to other .so's missing (not the libmsodbcsql-13.1.so.9.2 itself).
-The problem was that I had installed the ODBC driver from the the Debian 8 repositorios on Debian 9 because I had mis-copied the Debian apt repo paths (ups!).
-I'm documenting this because I suspect this can happen to anyone, hoping that Google will index it to help.
+The problem was that I had installed the ODBC driver from the the Debian 8 repositories on Debian 9 because I had mis-copied the Debian apt repo paths (ups!).
+I'm documenting this because I suspect this can happen to anyone, hoping that Google will index it high enough for it to be found easily.

 # Additional links that helped me get this running: